HHS-FTC-Robotics-Team/6383-Repo/README.md

 Contains teamcode file for team 6383's bot

-Wiki and pictures and 15317 teamcode is under Team-Resources
+Wiki and pictures are under Team-Resources